 In a Windows environment with a 2-button mouse, the left button will cause your browser to attempt to open the file, and the right button should give you an option to save the file on your computer.

-To catch very brief glimpses of Project Manager Vernoy Paolini and Curriculum Advisor Dena Drobish in a short video related to Holocaust Education in NJ schools, go to http://www.njea.org/ccusearch/ and look for the image shown here.
+To catch very brief glimpses of Project Manager Vernoy Paolini and Curriculum Advisor Dena Drobish in a short video related to Holocaust Education in NJ schools, click here to bring up the video in a separate window.
+If the link doesn't work, go to http://www.njea.org/ccusearch/ and look for the image shown here.
 If the image is present, click on it.
 If the image is not present, enter holocaust in the search field near the top of the page, look for the image in the search results, and click on it.
-(We regret that we can't find a simple direct link to the video.)